 In 1864, Wheal Unity, Wheal Gorland and Creegbrawse and Penkevil were added to this amalgamation.
 Subsequently in 1870 the group name was changed to Poldice Mines.
 Wheal Maid is also stated to have formed part of the group, probably as a result of working in conjunction with Carharrack Mine, which adjoins Wheal Maid's south-western boundary.

-Unlike the name suggests, most of the mines are located in Gwennap parish, except for Wheal Gorland (in St Day parish) and Creegbrawse and Penkevil Mine (in Chacewater parish).
+The initial name of the amalgamation is based upon the principal village in the area and has no relevance to the parish boundaries, hence most of the mines are located in Gwennap parish, except for Wheal Gorland (in St Day parish) and Creegbrawse and Penkevil Mine (in Chacewater parish).

 Not to be mistaken for the Gwennap United Mines.